 Because even if you’re not done, if your kid’s high school isn’t done, if the guidance counselors (under just as much pressure I might add) aren’t done, if the College Board, college application consultants, and university admissions department aren’t done, then who is?

 Our kids, that’s who.
-And at their tender age they’re too mentally ill-equipped to express that to parents and teachers, or even begin to admit they need help.
-So they end up drinking, or self-medicating with antidepressants or stimulants (Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
+But at their tender age they’re too mentally ill-equipped to express that to parents and teachers, or even begin to admit that they need help.
+So they end up drinking, or self-medicating with antidepressants or stimulants.
+(Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
 And sadly, some end up doing the one thing they know will make it stop.
 They will stop it themselves.

 We saw this recently when a young boy (only a sophomore) from Corona Del Mar High School in California committed suicide, and according to a now viral letter written by the high school principal of a neighboring school, a suicide note left alleging school pressures led to his death has given pause to the entire community, including school leaders and parents.

 Even the very heartbroken principal Dr. Sean Boulton, who we are to assume has spent decades in education and around teens, asked in his letter, “How did we get here?”
 He also admits to a school system and its teachers simply following along with “college admissions that went into hyperdrive” and I can hardly blame him, or any of the other school districts in this whole country for doing the same thing.

 And yet still we are left asking, how did we get here?”

 We got here when we started equating success with home square footage and the model year of the import in your driveway.

 We got here when we started shoving only hi-tech career paths in kids faces, neglecting the fact this country desperately needs a skilled workforce to build and maintain all these fancy buildings all the STEM geniuses will be working in.